asterios-technologies/eosd/readme.md

 If you want to use the RCPTT IDE, select the tests as the workspace and import the project com.kronosafe.osd.tests.rcptt.
 Choose, the aut and then change the workspace to the desktop (aut -> right click -> configure).

 ## How to use the AADL2OSD Transformation

-- Just ask a launch from the run as/debug as menu (verify the path in the configuration)
+- Readme is provided in the example